shivani-ta/cuisine-webpage/README.md

 > Custom-HTML ELements

 This allows us to create custom, reusable and encapsulated HTML tags to use in web pages and web apps.
-All the web pages in this projects will be created using custom elements,html elements and shadow DOM is used to style these web pages.
+All the web pages in this project will be created using custom elements,html elements and shadow DOM is used to style these web pages.